Huangshao1314/consolemanager/README.md

 ![console manager](./images/console.gif)

+It has the following functions:

+- add console : press `shift+ctr+l` to add console and type controlled by  `logType` configuration.
+- delete console: press `shift+ctr+d` to delete logs focused active code.

 ## Requirements

-vscode version is up 1.74.0.
+vscode version is up 1.0.0.
 This is running in JavaScript environments.

 ## Extension Settings